 The University of Cincinnati offers an online Bachelor of Science in Criminal Justice that provides students with an understanding of criminal offending and the criminal justice process.
 It offers training not only in responding to criminal behavior but also understanding the roots of criminal behavior.
 The program is thus interdisciplinary in nature.
 Cincinatti’s program will be of particular interest to those interested in matters of criminal justice, crime prevention, child behavioral problems, adolescent delinquency, or effective intervention.

 Graduates from the Bachelor of Science in Criminal Justice program pursue careers in law enforcement, corrections and supervision, security, and safety in both the public and private sectors.
 Private companies require the services of graduates to keep property secure and people safe, or to conduct private investigations.
-Graduates interested in public careers can be found in police and sheriff’s departments, state police and prison systems, and with the federal prison system, FBI, and Department of Homeland Security.
+Graduates interested in public careers can pursue areas like:

 Students from Cincinnati’s program can also pursue graduate work.
 Additional, nontraditional careers some graduates pursue include work in national forests as park rangers, fish and game wardens, or in airports as air marshals.
 In whichever setting graduates find themselves, the University of Cincinnati Online Bachelor of Science in Criminal Justice ensures they are well prepared to enforce laws and keep people and property safe.